Analysis | For the Nationals, Josh Bell and Kyle Schwarber can’t debut soon enough

 The offense is shut out for the third time in six games, has 10 extra-base hits to 41 singles, and has gotten power from two players — Juan Soto and Trea Turner — and no one else?
 Bell and Schwarber will debut soon.

-“We just got to relax, go out there and do the little things, and move the baseball around,” Manager Dave Martinez said after a 3-0 loss to the Dodgers on Sunday.
-“I mean, it’s going to happen.
-We get those bigger guys in the middle of our lineup back.”

-As of Monday morning, Bell, Schwarber and Josh Harrison were still sidelined by coronavirus protocols (for either testing positive for the virus or potential exposure to an infected teammate).
-The hope is that they could return to face the Cardinals in St. Louis this week.
-And when they do, and once their legs are back up to speed, they will zoom right into the starting lineup.
-Their bats are badly needed.
+And by Monday afternoon, Bell, Schwarber and Josh Harrison were activated off the coronavirus-related injured list.
+To make room on the roster, the Nationals optioned infielder Luis García and outfielder Yadiel Hernandez, and designated catcher Jonathan Lucroy for assignment.
+Then Manager Dave Martinez put Bell, Schwarber and Harrison right into the lineup — hitting fourth, fifth and seventh, respectively — to face the St. Louis Cardinals and starter John Gant at Busch Stadium.
+Their bats have been needed badly.

-Without Bell, Martinez has leaned heavily on the 36-year-old Zimmerman at first base.
-Without Schwarber, he has played a mix of Andrew Stevenson and Yadiel Hernandez in left.
-Without Harrison, he has used a mix of Mercer, Hernán Pérez and 20-year-old Luis García.
-The offensive drop-offs are incredibly steep.
-Bell and Schwarber, in particular, can’t debut soon enough.
+Without Bell, Martinez had leaned heavily on the 36-year-old Zimmerman at first base.
+Without Schwarber, he played a mix of Andrew Stevenson and Hernandez in left.
+Without Harrison, he used a mix of Mercer, Hernán Pérez and the 20-year-old García at second.
+The offensive drop-offs were incredibly steep.
+Bell and Schwarber, in particular, couldn’t debut soon enough.

 In late December, the Nationals traded pitchers Wil Crowe and Eddy Yean to acquire Bell, 28, from the Pittsburgh Pirates.
 About two weeks later, they signed Schwarber, 28, to a one-year contract worth $10 million.
 Both were added to provide power behind Turner and Soto.
 Both are also coming off down seasons, which could predict their immediate futures or be explained away by a small-sample-size argument.